Move United: History

-Adaptive Sports USA has managed to host the preeminent competitive sports event for junior athletes (6 - 22) with a disability in the United States continuously since 1984.
-Now known as the Adaptive Sports USA Junior Nationals (formerly the National Junior Disability Championships [NJDC]), the event has had several titles in its nearly 30 years of existence.
-The Junior Nationals is a week-long competition including Archery, Powerlifting, Swimming, Table Tennis, Track & Field, and other sporting events.
+Since 1984, Adaptive Sports USA has hosted the Adaptive Sports USA Junior Nationals, a popular competitive sports event for junior athletes (aged 6–22) with a disability in the United States.
+The event has had several titles in its 30 years of existence, including the National Junior Disability Championships (NJDC).
+The Junior Nationals is a week-long competition that includes archery, powerlifting, swimming, table tennis, track and field, and other sporting events.

 Adaptive Sports USA Junior Nationals

 Junior Nationals is an avenue for young athletes to showcase their abilities through sport and to promote physical activity and socialization.
 Additionally, the Championships serve as an opportunity for individuals to advance along the athlete pipeline that may one day lead them to compete at the international level and the Paralympic Games.

 Junior Nationals began in 1984 with three sanctioned events for wheelchair athlete's ages 7 to 19 and is now the largest annual multi-sport event for juniors with physical disabilities and/or visual impairments in the United States.
 Junior Nationals is contested in a different city annually in July.
 This provides an opportunity for athletes to explore diverse areas of the country, travel costs to remain neutral and allows various Local Hosts the opportunity to gain experience in event management and build a legacy.
 Below is a history of the host cities: